Latvian Third League: Regional stage

 As this is the lowest level of Latvian football, no relegation takes place within the league.

 Promotion stage

-The promotion round involves additional matches between the top two teams of each regional division, allowing four of the best teams to be promoted to the Second League at the conclusion of the season.
+The promotion round involves additional matches between the top four teams of each regional group (A and B), allowing six of the best teams to be promoted to the Second League at the conclusion of the season.
 This takes place in a knockout format, starting from the quarterfinals.
-Semi-finalists are automatically promoted to the Second League for next season, and contest additional matches in order to determine the exact placement of each team and the league winners.
+The teams contest additional matches in order to determine the exact placement of each team and the league winners.